MohammedSDev/app-api/README.md

 ### #How to Ues
-firt thing..all your response classes or just your main response class must extend from **ResponseModel** & your error response class must extend from **ErrorResponseModel**
+first thing..all your response classes or just your main response class must extend from **ResponseModel** & your error response class must extend from **ErrorResponseModel**

 ## AppConfig